markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 ---
 title: Unbranded Boot
-description: Learn about unbranded boot, a feature that suppresses Windows elements that appear when Windows starts or resumes.
-Unbranded boot can also suppress the crash screen when Windows encounters an error that it can't recover from. ms.date: 04/09/2025 ms.topic: overview
+description: Learn about Unbranded Boot, a feature that suppresses Windows elements that appear when Windows starts.
+Unbranded Boot can also suppress the crash screen when Windows encounters an error that it can't recover from. ms.date: 04/09/2025 ms.topic: how-to
 ---

-# Unbranded boot
+# Unbranded Boot

-Unbranded boot is a Windows feature that allows you to suppress Windows elements that appear when Windows starts or resumes.
+Unbranded Boot is a Windows feature that allows you to suppress Windows elements that appear when Windows starts.
 It can also suppress the crash screen when Windows encounters an error that it can't recover from.
-This feature is particularly useful for devices that are used in public spaces, such as kiosks and digital signs, where a clean and professional appearance is important.
+This feature is useful for devices that are used in public spaces, such as kiosks and digital signs, where a clean and professional appearance is important.

 [!INCLUDE [unbranded-boot](../../../includes/licensing/unbranded-boot.md)]

-## Enable unbranded boot
+## Enable Unbranded Boot

 > [!IMPORTANT]
 > The first user to sign in to the device must be an administrator.
 This ensures that the **RunOnce** registry settings correctly apply the settings.
 Also, when using auto sign-in, you must not configure auto sign-in on your device at design time.
 Instead, auto sign-in should be configured manually after first signing in as an administrator.

-Unbranded boot is an optional component and isn't enabled by default in Windows.
+Unbranded Boot is an optional component and isn't enabled by default in Windows.
 It must be enabled prior to configuring.

-If Windows is already installed, you can't apply a provisioning package to configure unbranded boot.
-You must use the Boot Configuration Data Editor (`bcdedit.exe`) to configure Unbranded boot if Windows is installed.
+If Windows is already installed, you can't apply a provisioning package to configure Unbranded Boot.
+You must use the Boot Configuration Data Editor (`bcdedit.exe`) to configure Unbranded Boot if Windows is installed.

 > [!NOTE]
 > `Bcdedit.exe` is a command-line tool for editing the Boot Configuration Data (BCD) of Windows.
 Administrator privileges are required to use BCDEdit to modify the BCD.

-### Turn on unbranded boot by using Control Panel
+### Turn on Unbranded Boot by using Control Panel

 1. In the Windows search bar, type **Turn Windows features on or off** and either press **Enter** or tap or select **Turn Windows features on or off** to open the **Windows Features** window
 1. In the **Windows Features** window, expand the **Device Lockdown** node, and select (to turn on) or clear (to turn off) the checkbox for **Unbranded Boot**
 1. Select **OK**.
 The **Windows Features** window indicates that Windows is searching for required files and displays a progress bar.
 Once found, the window indicates that Windows is applying the changes.
 When completed, the window indicates the requested changes are completed
 1. Restart your device to apply the changes

+## Configure Unbranded Boot

+The following instructions provide details about how to configure your devices.
+Select the option that best suits your needs.

 #### [:::image type="icon" source="../images/icons/cmd.svg"::: **Command prompt**](#tab/cmd)

-You can use the `bcdedit.exe` command to configure unbranded boot settings at runtime.
+You can use the `bcdedit.exe` command to configure Unbranded Boot settings at runtime.

 1. Open a command prompt as an administrator
 1. Run the following command to disable the F8 key during startup to prevent access to the **Advanced startup options** menu